 The Company was granted two (2) mineral exploration licenses, called "Tangshang Gold" and "Salachong Gold", by the Government of China.
 These two properties are located in Guangnan County, Yunnan province, China.
 The exploration licenses are valid until February 5, 2006 for Salachong Gold Property and February 27, 2006 for Tangshang Gold Property.
-The licenses are renewable on an annual basis and the Company is in the process of renewing the licenses for another year.
+The licenses are renewable on an annual basis and they are in the process of being renewed for another year.